special-uor/ageR/README.md

 #### Input structure

-For an entiy X, the input structure should look like
+For an entity X, the input structure should look like

 ``` r
 ageR::file_structure(entity = "X", am = "bacon")